Guide

 Charge Point (or the client): The physical EV charging station where an electric vehicle can charge.
 A Charge Point will have one or more connectors.
 It provides information about the availability and status of charging sessions and energy consumption.

-SOAP: Simple Object ACESS Protocol (SOAP) is a message-based protocol that uses XML to represent data.
-XML is a very bulky format, making it less suitable for EV charging stations with unreliable internet connectivity.
+SOAP/XML: Simple Object ACESS Protocol (SOAP) is a message-based protocol that uses XML to represent data.
+XML is a bulky format, compared to modern formats like JSON, making it less suitable for EV charging stations with unreliable internet connectivity.
 The size of the XML messages can cause delays and timeouts, which can be a problem for real-time communication.
-Additionally, SOAP requires both the backend and the Charge Point to act as servers to facilitate two-way communication.
-This can be problematic because it eliminates the possibility of operating several Charge Points behind the same router, as each Charge Point will require a unique IP address, which can be costly.

 JSON: JavaScript Object Notation (JSON) is a lightweight and flexible data interchange format that is easier to read and write than XML.
 It also has much better diagnostics capabilities.
 Receiving and sending data with JSON is simple as it uses HTTP requests.
 It relies on a websocket for two-way communication, which requires only one entity to act as a server, which in OCPP’s case is the backend.